Hussein-Playz/Luna-Launcher/README.md

 ## Translating

-ATLauncher is written for English speakers.
+Luna Launcher is written for English speakers.
 All our translations are community run by those who take their time and submit updates to the text in a different language.

 If you wish to help translate ATLauncher, please visit our page on [Crowdin](https://crowdin.com/project/atlauncher) and